Lord Ripon tried to make the Indian administration democratic in character.

 He undertook liberal and public welfare measures.

-In municipal administration, he gave the Indians right of self-government.
+In municipal administration, he gave the Indians the right to self-government.

 He established Local Boards and placed the rural administration, public health, construction and maintenance of roads, education, prevention and fighting of epidemics and infectious diseases, etc. in their charge.

 These self-governing institutions were given the full control over income and expenditure of the areas under them.